MidesGames/.github/README.md

 ➌ Continuous support and fast deployment of new features

 # 👥 Development Team
 This is the team responsible for building, maintaining and scaling all Mides Games systems.
-🔩 Abstract – Lead Developer
 ⚙️ Rivera Castillo – Software Engineer
-⚙️ JustCarluX – Software Engineer
 ⚙️ Santino Gregoret – Software Engineer
 🎨 Sergio Forteza – Aesthetic Manager